 More fool me.
 Double fool me as I work in media and PR, I should know better.

 Of course the media only focus on the horror stories.
 The stupid people doing stupid things narrative.
 The graphic photos of lopsided faces, pumped up lips, the wannabe celebrity’s ‘transformation’ from naturally pretty to ‘OMG, what has she done to her face’.

-What I hadn’t realised is that most people who have Botox and fillers (certainly the ones who go to medically qualified practitioners) don’t look like they’ve had Botox.
+What I hadn’t realised is that most people who have wrinkle relaxing and fillers (certainly the ones who go to medically qualified practitioners) don’t look like they’ve had any treatment.
 At all.
 They look like they’ve just got back from two weeks in the Seychelles, or they’ve got a new boyfriend.
 The people who spend a bit more, go to the professionals, and really consider what they’re doing to their faces, simply look like the best version of themselves (you know, the version of you who looks good in a dim light when you’ve just done your make-up and hair).
 In fact, they don’t necessarily look any younger, they just look REALLY GOOD.

-Much like when I realised all those things I said before I had a child, ‘I won’t let them watch an iPad, they’ll only eat green vegetables and I’ll definitely do craft with them for an hour a day’, my Botox snobbery has, through experience and education, been banished.
+Much like when I realised all those things I said before I had a child, ‘I won’t let them watch an iPad, they’ll only eat green vegetables and I’ll definitely do craft with them for an hour a day’, my aesthetics snobbery has, through experience and education, been banished.
 I haven’t actually had it yet, but I’m no longer ‘definitely never having it’.

 This is why Glowday is committed to celebrating the good guys.
 We want other women to know that when non-surgical cosmetic treatments are done well, it’s SO GOOD.

 Until then, I’m going to rub in my foundation lines properly, wipe the black from under my eyes, have a stalk on Glowday for the best wrinkle relaxing practitioner and make myself feel better by looking at ridiculous painted-on eyebrows.